All Episodes

 It's going to be hitting pretty soon.

-Be ready and God be with you.
+Be ready, and God be with you.

 Good friend of ours, Joe Bastardi, is with us.

-Uh the one thing he said from early on is this is not going to change course.
+The one thing he said from early on is this is not going to change course.

-This is a pattern storm, meaning that it's it's one of the historical patterns, and when it gets when those conditions are what they are, that you know exactly where it's going, and it hasn't deviated since.
+And when it gets, when those conditions are what they are, that you know exactly where it's going and it hasn't deviated since.

-Uh uh what'll happen, Sean, is that there will be a handoff from the upper ridge that's uh guiding the storm now to another one that'll be upper air high pressure system that will be located over the Great Lakes, so the storm will respond to that and then start turning southwest down the coast.
+What will happen, Sean, is that there will be a handoff from the upper ridge that's guiding the storm now to another one that'll be upper air high pressure system that will be located over the Great Lakes.

-The the biggest place of concern, though, if we're going to center this, is between Cape Lookout to about Georgetown, South Carolina, including the Grand Strand.
+The biggest place of concern, though, if we're going to center this, is between Cape Lookout to about Georgetown, South Carolina, including the Grand Strand.

-And I say that.
+And I say to you.

 So let me see if I can say this.

-I thought it could get to Charleston or Savannah, and well, tomorrow morning I'll look at it again.
+This morning I thought it could get to Charleston or Savannah.

-So we keep one forecast.
+Okay, so we keep one forecast.

 Now that's within a couple of days, we're honing in.

-We haven't changed the idea that uh of it going to Cape Fear, but after that, it may come down the coast.
+We haven't changed the idea of it going to Cape Fear.

-A very unusual track of in fact a an unprecedented track there, but we've seen storms out in the middle of the Atlantic move southwestward when they're blocked, and so this one's going to get blocked in there.
+But we've seen storms out in the middle of the Atlantic move southwestward when they're blocked.

 The wind will die down with this sum, but because it'll be so close to the coast, it will still maintain hurricane intensity until the final landfall, which may not be until Sunday, because it may cross Cape Fear and then start southwest down along the coast, which means all the coast gets raked from Cape Lookout all the way down to Charleston by hurricane winds.

-And after it gets through, in a one two-day period, it's not going to be three to six hours, it's going to be up to two days in that Wilmington area, just pounding away.
+And after it gets through, in a one, two day period, it's not going to be three to six hours.

 Now, Myrtle Beach was devastated during Hurricane Hazel.